modxcms/fred/docs/Fred.md

 # Fred
 Meet Fred, the friendly editor.
-Fred helps designers, developers and content creators collaborate more efficiently through an intuitive, powerful and flexible drag-and-drop visual content builder for MODX.
+Fred helps designers, developers and content creators to collaborate on MODX projects through a powerful and flexible drag-and-drop visual website builder.
+Designers create the specifications of how a site should look and work.
+Developers create a reusalble design libraries for sites.
+And the ultimate site owners can then use that work to create compelling content quickly using intuitive, visual drag and drop tools straight from the front end of a website.

 Sinces there are _zero_ restriction on markup, techniques or templates, designers can realize their creative vision with pixel-perfect precision.
 Complete control over what can and cannot be edited means developers can create a library of design elements based on designers’ work without worrying that end-users will break things.
 And end-users are empowered to quickly create amazing web content without the need to get designers and developers involved (or fear of retribution if they break things).